DileepKumar52/ThreatHawk/README.md

 # 🚀 Getting Started

-Clone the repository
+Clone the repository:

 ```bash
 git clone https://github.com/DileepKumar52/ThreatHawk.git
 ```

-Open the project folder
+Move into the project directory:

 ```bash
 cd ThreatHawk
 ```

-Launch the application by opening **index.html** in your preferred browser.

-No additional dependencies or installation are required.
+Open the project locally using a local development server or open the required HTML page in your browser.

+The core frontend is built with HTML, CSS and JavaScript and does not require a complex build process.

 ---

 # 🎯 Roadmap

+ThreatHawk is under active development.

-Future modules planned for ThreatHawk include:
+Potential future modules include:

 - WHOIS Lookup
 - DNS Lookup